View current

 Section 1 - Purpose and Scope

-(1) This Guideline applies to reviews of schools under Supervisory Organisational Structure Policy and Review of Schools Procedure.
+(1) This Guideline applies to reviews of schools under Organisational Structure Policy and Review of Schools Procedure.
 This Guideline is provided to assist in the preparation for and conduct of reviews.

 Top of Page

-Preparation for the Review
+Section 2 - Preparation for the Review

 Timeline for School Review Preparation

 (2) Preparation for School Reviews begins approximately 15 months prior to the review.
-A timeline is provided on the School, Centre, Institute and Generalist Degree Reviews to give direction to schools on the general timing of events for the pre-review, review, and post-review phases of the review process.
+A timeline is provided on the School, Centre, Institute and Generalist Degree Reviews website to give direction to schools on the general timing of events for the pre-review, review, and post-review phases of the review process.

 Structure of the School’s Submission